 Players will play as a new protagonist with customizable race, class, gender, and appearance.
 This protagonist, the Inquisitor, must save Thedas from itself by assuming control and building up an organization known as the Inquisition.
 The Inquisitor's quest will stretch across Thedas and into nations such as Ferelden and Orlais.

-Unlike Dragon Age II, in which the player was restricted to playing as a human character named Hawke, Dragon Age: Inquisition brings back many of the customization options from the original game.
+Unlike Dragon Age II, in which the player was restricted to playing as a human character named Hawke, Dragon Age: Inquisition brings back many of the customization options from the original game's protagonist, The Warden.
 The player may choose to play as a human, elf, dwarf, or a Qunari--which is a first for the series--with the player's chosen race bearing some level of impact on the game's story and interactions with specific characters and groups.
 As in previous games, the player can also choose whether to play as a male or female, and as a warrior, mage, or rogue.

 Like Hawke The Inquisitor will be voiced, only this time players have a selection between two voices per gender; one being of an English accent, the other American.